audunhalland/unimock/README.md

 ```

 The output sequence will be `[1, 1, 2, 2, 2, ..]`.
-A call pattern like this _must_ be called at least 3 times.
+A call pattern like this _must_ be matched at least 3 times.
 2 times because of the first exact output sequence, then at least one time because of the [`.then()`](build::QuantifiedResponse::then) combinator.

 #### Verifying exact sequence of calls